kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ### Pre-requirements

-In order to develop and test the smart contract, you need to install Rust and Soroban CLI.
+To develop and test the smart contract, you need to install Rust and the Soroban CLI.
 The process is outlined in the Soroban setup documentation, which can be accessed at [Soroban setup][soroban-setup].

 ### Setup